 You're staring at a water bottle.
 The label says 32 oz.
 You're trying to figure out if that's a lot, a little, or exactly what your doctor meant by "drink more water.

 Here's the short answer: 32 oz of water is four cups.
-Because of that, two pints.
-Also, one quart.
+Two pints.
+One quart.
 Roughly 946 milliliters.
 Just shy of a liter.

 But the number alone doesn't tell you much.
 Context does.